Newhouse School of Public Communications

-The S.I.
-Newhouse School of Public Communications, commonly known as Newhouse School, is the communications and journalism school of Syracuse University in Syracuse, NY.
-It has programs in print and broadcast journalism; music business; graphic design; advertising; public relations; and television, radio and film.
+The Newhouse School of Public Communications (formally S. I. Newhouse School of Public Communications; also as the Newhouse School) is the communications and journalism school of Syracuse University in Syracuse, New York.
 The school was named after publishing magnate Samuel Irving Newhouse Sr., founder of Advance Publications, who provided the founding gift in 1964.

+The school enrolls approximately 2,000 undergraduate students, 180 residential master’s degree students, 200 online master's degree students, and 15 doctoral degree candidates as of 2022.
+Undergraduate admissions are highly selective.
+The school has about 80 full-time faculty members and about 50 adjunct instructors.
 Mark J. Lodato has been the dean of the Newhouse School since July 2020.
-The school includes about 80 full-time faculty members and about 50 adjunct instructors.
-Enrollment includes approximately 2,000 undergraduate students, 180 residential master’s degree students, 200 online master's degree students, and 15 doctoral degree candidates as of 2022.
-Undergraduate admissions are highly selective.

 History

 Early years

 The Department of Journalism was established at Syracuse University in 1919 as a part of the College of Business Administration.
 The Theta Sigma Phi (ΘΣΦ) journalism sorority was established in 1920.
 SU produced a radio show over WSYR-FM in 1932 and the production studio was housed in the Crouse College.